-Next, call Green Leaf Dental right away to schedule an emergency appointment with Dr. Yoni.
+Next, call our children dentists in Seattle right away to schedule an emergency appointment.
 Some emergencies, like a knocked-out adult tooth, must be treated within 1-2 hours to save the tooth.
 The faster the better!

 Until your appointment at our office, you can take steps to keep your child comfortable.
 Blood, if present, can be absorbed with clean, damp cotton balls, gauze, or paper towels.
 Apply gentle pressure to the area to stop bleeding and help your child hold this in place until their appointment.
 The pressure is the key to slowing the bleeding.

 You can also give your child a pain reliever like ibuprofen or acetaminophen to keep them feeling comfortable.
 Applying an ice pack to their cheek can also help with pain, discomfort, and swelling.

 These are all temporary treatments, so don’t waste any time.
 You need to come to our office as soon as you can to get the emergency dental care that your child needs from Dr. Yoni.

 A dental emergency can be scary for your child, and they may feel very anxious.
 Do your best to remain calm and stay positive, and talk them through the situation.
 You can feel good knowing that they will receive treatment from experts.